Which Microsoft Surface is right for you? | CNN Underscored

 Surface Laptop Go: For those who don’t need all the bells and whistles

-Overall, the compact and affordable priced Laptop Go is fast enough and has battery life that’s long enough for someone who needs a laptop to get work done on, and doesn’t want to spend a fortune.
+Overall, the compact and affordably priced Laptop Go is fast enough and has battery life that’s long enough for someone who needs a laptop to get work done on and doesn’t want to spend a fortune.

 Surface Laptop 4: Best for those who want a traditional laptop